Updated October 2017

 and the NEMO Galaxi 2

-are by far the most luxurious, because each person has their own entry and exit.
+are by far the most luxurious, because each person has an entry and exit.
 Tents with a single side door are the least comfortable because one person has to climb over the other person to get in or out.
 Our ratings consider door and vestibule design, solid or mesh walls, the number and size of pockets, peak height, floor area, and vestibule area.

-We also include other important factors in our assessment, such as does the tent get wet from falling rain when someone enters?
+We also include other essential factors in our assessment, such as does the tent get wet from falling rain when someone enters?
 Can a six-foot-tall person sit up inside or lie down without their feet touching the walls?
 Does the fly protect the inner tent from splashback and spindrift?
-Many of the models tending towards luxury on the spectrum will have little extra features like pockets for storing door when open or fancy magnet clasps to tie back flaps.
+Many of the models tending towards luxury on the spectrum have little extra features like pockets for storing door when open or fancy magnet clasps to tie back flaps.
 We love lots of storage options and pockets in our luxury models — weight savings is usually not a consideration in these tents although we love the generous pockets of the Big Agnes Copper Spur HV UL2

 for such a lightweight backpacking tent.